grapestone5321/robond-deep_learning/writeup.md

 - Create a decoder_block
 - Build the FCN consisting of encoder block(s), a 1x1 convolution, and decoder block(s).
 This step requires experimentation with different numbers of layers and filter sizes to build your model.

+The predictions are written to files and return paths to the appropriate directories.
+Now lets look at my predictions, and compare them to the ground truth labels and original images.
+Some sample images are visualized from the predictions in the validation set.

 ### Encoder Block
 An encoder block includes a separable convolution layer using the separable_conv2d_batchnorm() function.
 The filters parameter defines the size or depth of the output layer.
 For example, 32 or 64.